-Easy but gourmet: This curry is easy to make, not complicated, and can be made in 45ish minutes (if you use pre-chopped squash) with less than 15 minutes of prep time.
+Easy but gourmet: This curry is easy to make, not complicated, and can be made in 45 minutes (if you use pre-chopped squash) with less than 15 minutes of prep time.
 But, it also delivers gourmet flavors and is special enough to serve to guests.

 - Maximal flavor: Packed with the flavors of ginger, garlic, chili peppers, and lemongrass, this dish evokes the incredibly fragrant, aromatic curries I happily devoured in Thailand.
 More on that in the next section.

 - Meal prep-friendly: This dish makes excellent leftovers and will stay good in your fridge for 4-5 days and freezes well too.

 During my month in Thailand, we ate the most incredible Thai street food.
-And we also got to take a day-long Thai cooking class, which was one of my favorite experiences.
+And we also got to take a few Thai cooking classes (including a day-long class, which was one of my favorite experiences).
 What I learned from Thai cooking is that every dish should be well-balanced in flavors: a little spicy, a little sweet, a little sour, and plenty of umami.

 Here’s how that shakes out in this recipe: